robda20188/basic-encryptation/README.md

 # Crypt
-An extremely basic terminal encryptation program made with C.
+An extremely basic terminal encryption program made with C.

 # How it works
 The program encrypts displacing an array of symbols.
 For example, if the displacement is 2, the array of symbols displaced will look like this: